 In 2013, I was a product designer at a startup in London that built tools for charities (learn more here).
 Working closely with the two founders of the startup, we created a suite of customisable and white-label fundraising tools, exclusively for charities, including public responsive web pages and a comprehensive charity-facing dashboard.

 Seen here are just some of the many iterations of the B2C, public-facing elements of the business.
 White-label web templates that charities could customise and share with their supporters.
 This product saved charities millions in design and development costs, which was especially great for smaller charities that don't have the budget to hire outside help or build their own bespoke campaigns.

-Some charities, events and photography represented below, in the visuals, are for concept purposes only, to show the potential of the tools.
-Side note: The charities, Surfers Against Sewage and VSO (seen below) were an actual adopter of the Believe.in product.
+Some charities, events, and photography represented in the visuals below are for concept purposes only, to show the potential of the tools.
+The charities, Surfers Against Sewage and VSO (seen below) were actual users of the Believe.in product.

 Will Cookson and Matthias Metternich, the Founders of Believe.in, who I worked closely with on this project